christophetd/fos2015.github.io/project3.md

   1. Implement `reduce` method which performs one step of the evaluation, according to the rules of call-by-value reducer (small step).
 If none of the rules apply, it should throw `NoRuleApplies` exception containing corresponding irreducible term.

   1. Implement `typeof` method which given a term finds its type.
 In the case of failure, it should throw `TypeError` exception containing the ill-typed term.
+The ill-typed term is the leftmost innermost term that doesn't typecheck, i.e. that doesn't have any typing rules that apply to it.

 ## Development & debugging